burnedsap/pond/README.md

 # pond
 zoomin

-Use 5_1 for commented code and version to play around with
+Use 5_2_Pred for commented code and version to play around with

+##### Attribution

+This wouldn't have been possible without Daniel Shiffman's Nature of Code.
+I've borrowed some code directly from the chapters.

-To Do List
+##### To Do List

 - [x] Insert upto 3 types of entities
 - [x] Add death